s-munro/100-days-of-code/log.md

 **Link(s) to work**
 1. Not today, just because I don't want to flood the repository with too many images.
 Let's scatter them like prizes.
 I'll upload the finished file tomorrow just to show what I've done, though.
 Quite proud.

+### Day 5: July 30, 2020.
+Thursday

+**Today's Progress**: Big news tomorrow so I'm keeping today's post short.
+Today I didn't dive much into writing out code, but looked into learning a little more about front end vs back-end, how the internet works, the history of the web, et cetera.
+I'm itching to get back into writing code out though, so we will be back to that shortly.
+Thankfully tomorrow marks the beginning of the weekend, which means more free time for me to work on this!

+**Thoughts** Big news tomorrow, that I'll be putting on here!
+Very excited.

+**Link(s) to work**
+Not available today